A Great Place to Live, Work, Play and Invest!

 - Regional Urban Center - Puget Sound Regional Council designation paves the way for more density and land use intensity

-- Design Certainty - City Council approved design standards for the Downtown Urban Center and Auburn Junction, providing both flexibility and certainty to keep costs down
+- Design Certainty - City Council approved design standards for the Downtown Urban Center, providing both flexibility and certainty to keep costs down

 - Reasonable Development Fees - No change in building, engineering and land use fees since 2009